|VRS Task Group Charter|

 - Emergency service access.

-2. Produce a valid collection of use cases to be enabled.
+2. A valid collection of use cases to be enabled -- February 2014.

-- Produce combined profiles for interaction between relay service Client User Agents, operator and relay service provider network components.
+3. Combined profiles for interaction between relay service Client User Agents, operator and relay service provider network components. -- May 2014.

-- Produce specifications for other features identified in the charter and requirement specification but not included in the first profiles.
+5. Specifications for other features identified in the charter and requirement specification but not included in the first profiles -- September 2014.